 After leaving Red Star Belgrade in 1995, Petkovic's career in Europe did not succeed.
 In 1997, he joined Vitória in Brazil.
 He was one of the few Europeans to play and succeed in the Brazilian league.
 He was considered one of the best players in Brazil during his days there.
 Between 2000 and 2011, he played for 7 Brazilian clubs.
 He was a hero for three Rio clubs.
 His international career, however, was limited to 7 caps.

-The midfielder started his career in 1946 at Atlético de Mossoró.
-He played yet for Potiguar de Mossoró, ABC-RN (where he won the 1947 Rio Grande do Norte State Championship), and América-PE until 1950 when he signed with Flamengo.
-Dequinha was a key player during Flamengo's 1953-54-55 Rio State Championships campaigns.
-He played the 1954 FIFA World Cup for Brazil and remained in the national team for another two years.
+Dequinha played with Atlético de Mossoró, Potiguar de Mossoró, ABC-RN and América-PE.
+In 1950, he signed with Flamengo.
+He was a key player during Flamengo's 1953-54-55 Rio State Championships campaigns.
+He played the 1954 World Cup and remained in the national team for another two years.
 In 1960 he transferred to Campo Grande-RJ where he retired two years later.

 LW/AM: Zico (Brazil)

-He was the best player in the world during the early 1980's.
+Zico was the best player in the world during the early 1980's.
 He came eighth in the FIFA Player of the Century grand jury vote.
-He went to three WC Finals, but probably best remembered for the 1982 tournament, which Brazil fielded a wonderful team.
-He won the Intercontinental Cup in 1981 with Flamengo, a team that was considered among the greatest ever.
+He went to three World Cup Finals, but probably best remembered for the 1982 tournament, which Brazil fielded a wonderful team.
+He won the Intercontinental Cup in 1981 with Flamengo, a team that was considered among the greatest club side ever.
 He later played with Udinese for 2 seasons, where he was Serie A Player of the Year n 1984.

 Zinho played club football in Brazil with Clube de Regatas do Flamengo, Sociedade Esportiva Palmeiras, Grêmio Foot-Ball Porto Alegrense, Cruzeiro Esporte Clube and Nova Iguaçu Futebol Clube.
 He also had spells abroad with Yokohama Flügels and Miami FC.
-Zinho won the Campeonato Brasileiro Série A five times (twice with Flamengo, twice with Palmeiras and once with Cruzeiro) and won the Campeonato Carioca three times (all with Flamengo).
-Capped 57 times.
-He played in every game at USA 1994 as Brazil won their fourth World Cup.
+He was capped 57 times.
+He played in every game at 1994 World Cup Finals in USA as Brazil won their fourth World Cup.

 FW/AM: Zizinho (Brazil)